-Some homes may have moisture problems only at certain times of the year, such as in Spring when there is a lot of groundwater runoff, while other residences need help to control moisture levels, year round.
+Buying guides homes may have moisture problems only at certain times of the year, such as in Spring when there is a lot of groundwater runoff, while other residences need help to control moisture levels, year-round.
 There are also times when moisture is a problem only in one room or area of the home and though small, this should not be neglected.

 Once excessive moisture is detected, the first plan of action should be to discontinue any use of humidifiers if these are in use or to try and remove what is causing the humidity.
 Further action should be taken to find the cause and remedy the situation.

-Consistently high humidity throughout the entire house is another warning sign, which can be determined with smart thermostats that can read humidity levels.
+Classicial buying guides Consistently provides you high humidity throughout the entire house is another warning sign.
+Which can be determined with smart thermostats that can read humidity levels.
 Prolonged exposure to high humidity can cause wood to rot and the breakdown of other building materials such as gypsum board, paints, varnishes and metal wiring.
 The presence of moisture can pave the way for destructive pests too, including termites and carpenter ants.

 We test dehumidifiers in three categories based on capacity, which refers to the amount of water they remove from the air: